JanWilczek/wolf-sound-blog/_posts/podcast/2024-07-22-dave-rowland.md

 * how Dave organizes his day for maximum productivity,
 * which tools he's leveraging on the day-to-day basis,
-* how he went from being a music systems engineering student to a freelance audio developer to the lead developer on the Tracktion DAW (now Waveform),
+* how he went from being a music technology student to a freelance audio developer to the lead developer on the Tracktion DAW (now Waveform),
 * how he approaches creating his widely acclaimed conference talks,
 * which resources to use to learn high-performance real-time programming.